JuliaDynamics/TimeseriesSurrogates.jl/docs/src/constrained/irregular_surrogates.md

-# Irregular Timeseries Surrogates
+# Surrogates for unevenly sampled time series

-To derive a surrogate for irregular time series we can use surrogate methods which are irrespective of the time axis like [`RandomShuffle`](@ref) or [`BlockShuffle`](@ref) or we need to use algorithms, which take the irregularity of the time axis into account.
+To derive a surrogate for unevenly sampled time series, we can use surrogate methods which which does not explicitly use the time axis like [`RandomShuffle`](@ref) or [`BlockShuffle`](@ref) or we need to use algorithms, which take the irregularity of the time axis into account.

-## LombScargle based surrogate
+## Lomb-Scargle based surrogate

-The LS surrogate is a form of a constrained surrogate which takes the LombScargle periodogram to derive surrogates with similar phase distribution.
+The LS surrogate is a form of a constrained surrogate which takes the Lomb-Scargle periodogram to derive surrogates with similar phase distribution as the original time series.
+This function uses the simulated annealing algorithm to compute a minima of the difference between the original periodogram and the surrogate periodogram.

 ```@docs
 LS